Get

 With all the different information floating around about dog food ingredients, it can pose a challenge for dog owners when deciding on what food is best.
 Corn is one of the most common ingredients found in commercial dry dog food and is also one of the most controversial subjects.

 Not only is corn inexpensive and convenient in the kibble-making process, but some studies also support its nutritional value for dogs as well.
-If you have concerns about your dog’s diet, speak to your veterinarian for the best advice for your dog’s unique situation.
+If you have concerns about your dog’s diet, speak to a veterinarian for the best advice for your dog’s unique situation.

 Featured Image Credit: mute_gemini, Pixabay